ai2cm/fv3gfs-wrapper/docs/usage.rst

 Nudging functionality is provided by :py:func:`fv3gfs.apply_nudging` and :py:func:`fv3gfs.get_nudging_tendencies`.
 The nudging tendencies can be stored to disk by the user, for example using a :py:class:`fv3gfs.ZarrMonitor`.
+A runfile using this functionality can be found in the `examples` directory.

 Diagnostic IO
 -------------